amfrye777/Live_Session_3_Project/Paper/rollingsales_manhattan_Paper.md

 ##  $ SALE.DATE                     : Factor w/ 339 levels "1/1/2016","1/11/2016",..: 40 236 227 65 65 311 311 143 115 115 ...
 ```

 We see that the data is made up of 21 variables, and includes 23,412 observations.

+###Data Cleanup

 As we read through the variable names and types, we see areas that we would like to clean up:

-  *Make sure the fields we need are read as the appropriate type (ex., Sales.Price   was read as a factor when it should be numeric).
+* Make sure the fields we need are read as the appropriate type (ex., Sales.Price was read as a factor when it should be numeric).

-  *Remove dollar signs and commas so that calculations can be adequately
+* Remove dollar signs and commas so that calculations can be adequately
   performed.

-  *Run histograms to review the data and recognize strange/noticeable behaviors.
+* Run histograms to review the data and recognize strange/noticeable behaviors.

 ```r